algorandfoundation/grow-algorand/task-template.md

 * why does this task need to be done
 * what are the benefits to the Algorand ecosystem

-### What are the deliverables?
-Here should clearly indicate a list of deliverables that should be completed upon the completetion of this task.

-Each of the deliverable should has a judging criteria and metrics for later evaluation.

 ### What are the requirements for the bounty taker?
 Here should explain what are the needed background knowledge for completing this task.

+### What are the deliverables?
+**1. Develiverable Name**

+_Description_

+...

+_Judging Criteria and Metrics_
+  * ...

+_Submission Procedure_
+  * To submit the completed content, submit a pull request to this repo with the content/codes in the `./xxx` folder.
+  * Name the file after...
+  * In the description of pull requests, please refer to this issue.
+  * Reply this issue with the link to the pull request